 Editor’s Note: Samantha Vinograd is a CNN National Security Analyst.
 She served on President Obama’s National Security Council from 2009-2013 and at the Treasury Department under President Bush.
 Follow her @sam_vinograd.
 The views expressed in this commentary are her own.
 View more opinion articles on CNN.

 Every week, I offer a glimpse of the kind of intelligence assessments that are likely to come across the desk of the President of the United States.
-Modeled on the President’s Daily Briefing, or PDB, which the director of national intelligence prepares for the President almost daily, my Presidential Weekly Briefing focuses on the topics and issues the President needs to know to make informed decisions.
+Modeled on the President’s Daily Briefing, or PDB, which the director of national intelligence prepares for the President almost daily, my Presidential Weekly Briefing focuses on the topics and issues President Trump needs to know to make informed decisions.

 Here’s this week’s briefing:

 North Korea: Love hurts

 Your recent description of your love of Kim Jong Un, based on your letter-writing exchange, will likely hurt prospects for making a successful deal with North Korea.
 Kim probably thinks you are less likely to take a hard line against his failure to take any actual steps toward denuclearization because you don’t want to admit that your love affair is rife with problems.

 Leaving denuclearization aside, according to the United Nations, Kim continues to starve his own people and stockpile illegal chemical and biological weapons, and you’ve not taken Kim to task for either abuse recently.

 Your loving language will empower Kim and other “bad dudes” to think they can act maliciously, so long as they remember to write you a sycophantic letter while they do.